bridgetownrb/bridgetown/bridgetown-website/src/_docs/themes.md

 The theme creator will typically provide some simple instructions on how to use the provided theme files and enhancements.
-Perhaps you'll use some stylesheets or Javascript modules provided by the theme.
+Perhaps you'll use some stylesheets or JavaScript modules provided by the theme.
 Perhaps the theme will include components such as navbars or slideshows or ways to display new content types you can add to your site templates.
 Or perhaps the theme will come with layouts you can assign to your content such as posts or collection documents.